Deltares-research/IDP-handbook/idp_handbook/about/future_water_challenges.md

 # Future water challenges in deltas

+The River Basin & Delta Tool by PBL provides an overview of the current and future challenges in deltas, we encourage you to explore this tool through the link below:

 <!-- For now we link to it with a button like the one below.
 In the future we might take over from PBL or link interactively -->

 <img alt="River Basin & Delta Tool Preview" src="../images/PBL_deltas.PNG" class="page-main-photo" style="border-radius:8px;">